Past Continuous

 The emphasis is on the fact that this was true for a limited period, not forever.

-Use the past continuous to describe parallel actions — two things happening at the same time in the past.
+We often use the past continuous to describe two actions in progress at the same time in the past, especially with ‘while’.

 Example: